FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 1) Often the pilots would end up disoriented after a dog fight or ground attack mission and due to many issues

-would break off and head for home singly or in pairs or sometimes in smaller groups - fuel ammo and other factors
+would break off and head for home singly or in pairs or sometimes in smaller groups - fuel ammo and other

-often as soon as they engaged they would lose sight of their squad mates and find themselves alone in the sky!
+Britain veterans often as soon as they engaged they would lose sight of their squad mates and find themselves

+alone in the sky!
 Some go on home alone - shaken and wary of attack.
-This is how it is in WOTR often formations are no longer
+This is how it is in WOTR often

-adhered to after a bitter episode of fighting or attacking ground targets and the AI will simply dribble in back to
+formations are no longer adhered to after a bitter episode of fighting or attacking ground targets and the AI

-Factors that can affect this individual RTB are: Fuel and Ammo levels, Pilot Health less than 100%, Craft Damage
+Factors that can affect this individual RTB are: Fuel and Ammo levels, Pilot Health less than 100%, Craft

-especially if no action took place.
+formation - especially if no action took place.

 I see AI Sometimes Colliding with each other? :

-Collisions in WW2 were a real everyday risk - along with the possibility of mechanical failure - and they happened
+Collisions in WW2 were a real everyday risk - along with the possibility of mechanical failure - and they

-between friendlies and in the heat and swirl of dogfighting between friend and foe.
-System and engine failures are in
+happened between friendlies and in the heat and swirl of dogfighting between friend and foe.
+System and

-WOTR too…Whilst it is possible to make the AI like 'robots' that never collide and never make mistakes - we have not
+engine failures are in WOTR too…Whilst it is possible to make the AI like 'robots' that never collide and never

-chosen to do this.
-Rather as an example: take two opposing AI, they might choose to turn in the same direction to
+make mistakes - we have not chosen to do this.
+Rather as an example: take two opposing AI, they might

-avoid each other in a head on - same as what can happen in real life.
+choose to turn in the same direction to avoid each other in a head on - same as what can happen in real life.

 Sometimes the AI take over and lead the formation - I am leader what gives? :

-If the AI perceive that you are in trouble and think you are no longer able to lead properly a new leader takes over to
+If the AI perceive that you are in trouble and think you are no longer able to lead properly a new leader takes

-carry out the mission.
+over to carry out the mission.

-In trouble might mean: you have a mechanical problem - your engine has a malfunction and you are looking to land
+In trouble might mean: you have a mechanical problem - your engine has a malfunction and you are looking to

-losing altitude too quickly for a certain time period.
-Also pressing CTRL+S (Split formation) means you are on your
+too slow or losing altitude too quickly for a certain time period.
+Also pressing CTRL+S (Split formation) means

-own and a new leader will take over.
+you are on your own and a new leader will take over.

 The Fighter/Bombers that I am meant to escort are not at the rendezvous point - where are they? :